DhairyaMajmudar/json-tour-project/app/tutorial1/instructions.md

 At first try to create the schema by your own if you feel blocked refer to below schema example :)

+Validate if the schema created is corrected with the help of validate button.

 ## Example

 ```json